congphucle/digital-agent-hub-microservices/README.md

 # digital-agent-hub-microservices
-# The example of an agent portal that improves customer experience in a microservices architecture.
+The example of an agent portal that improves customer experience in a microservices architecture.
+* .NET 7
+* Entity Framework Core
+* MediatR
+* Nextjs
+* Tailwind CSS